From Cringe to Compassion: It’s Time to Meet Your Shadow

 Book Spotlight: How to Talk Amongst Your Selves

 Positive Intelligence, aka PQ, focuses on identifying and overcoming internal ‘saboteurs’ – so-called negative thought patterns that can interfere with success and wellbeing.
-While this model resonates with many, it also presents critical limitations, particularly for individuals with histories of trauma, chronic stress, or unresolved inner conflict.

 A Year of Reckoning and The Call for Love and Courage